swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 ### `ProgressManager` API

-We propose introducing a new progress reporting type called `ProgressManager`. `ProgressManager` is used to report progress.
+We propose introducing a new progress reporting type called `ProgressManager`. `ProgressManager` is used to manage the composition of progress by either assigning it, or completing it.

 In order to compose progress into trees, we also introduce two more types:

 1. `Subprogress`: A `~Copyable` type, used when a `ProgressManager` wishes to assign a portion of its total progress to an `async` function.
-2. `ProgressReporter`: A class used to report progress to interested observers.
+2. `ProgressReporter`: A class used to report progress of `ProgressManager` to interested observers.
 This includes one or more other `ProgressManager`s, which may incorporate those updates into their own progress.

 ```mermaid
 block-beta